 A baked Russet potato, scooped and mashed with butter and cream until silky, then refilled and crowned with cool crème fraîche and briny caviar.
-The temperature contrast - hot potato, cold crème fraîche, ice-cold caviar - is everything.
+The temperature contrast: hot potato, cold crème fraîche, ice-cold caviar.

 Tips and Tricks